 We laugh.
 We cry.
 We dance with joy.
 We speak with passion.
 We’re all shameless whale and wildlife geeks.
 Talk to us.
 Tap into our brains and get the most out of your tour.
 We have so much knowledge about this region crammed into our noggins it’s just bubbling to get out—everything from whale family histories and bird behaviour to geographical landmarks and marine navigation to whale and salmon conservation issues.…you name it, we’re more than happy to share what we know!
 Especially with the kids!

 Just by coming out with us, you’re making a difference.
-We were the first whale watching company in the region to add a wildlife fee surcharge to every ticket sale.
-By buying a seat, you’re directly supporting key conservation organizations committed to endangered southern resident killer whales and the Salish Sea.
+We were the first whale watching company in the region to add a wildlife fee to every ticket sale.
+By buying a seat, you’re directly supporting a range of conservation organizations who are working hard to restore and protect the wildlife of the Salish Sea and beyond.
 Since we led the way with this fee in 2013, many other companies have followed suit.
-Find out more about our many conservation initiatives and what you can do in your daily lives to help.
+Find out more about our many conservation, sustainability, education and research initiatives and what you can do in your daily lives to help!

 At Eagle Wing, our number one priority is always safety.
 Our extensive COVID-19 policies and protocols remain in place and are regularly reviewed and updated as new information comes in from health authorities and WorkSafe BC.
 Learn more about what we’re doing to keep all of us safe—and what you can do to help in Our Safety Pledge.